 She recalled a Civic pulled up directly behind her – almost too close.
-A dark red SUV with a sunroof was to her left, both were playing music and “seemed to be grooving with each other.”"It felt like a rock had been thrown at my back, really hard"
+A dark red SUV with a sunroof was to her left, both were playing music and “seemed to be grooving with each other.”

 “I felt this sharp sting go into my spine, and I turned around and I’m like ‘what the heck just happened?’
 Ledford said.
 “I’m looking at them like I’m really mad, because I knew someone had done something.”

 “It felt like a rock had been thrown at my back,” she added, “really hard.”

 She said that’s when she saw the man in the Civic shake his head, and the woman started laughing “hysterically.”

 The man in the red SUV said, “We’ve got to go,” and both cars ran the red light, headed left into Mosby Court.